nufukim/HyperCalmSketch/CPU/PeriodicBatch/README.md

 ## Note

-Our code enables 2bit counter in HyperBF by default, if you don't want to enable it, please modify the parameter counterType in HyperCalm/HyperBloomFilter.h to None
+Our code enables 2bit counter in HyperBF by default.
+If you want to test Bucketized HyperCalm without counter, please set parameter l to 1 and modify the parameter counterType in HyperCalm/HyperBloomFilter.h to None.